 The word "fellowship" often brings to mind an exclusive opportunity when used in a university setting, but what if it returns to its roots, which—by definition—infer companionship, near and far?
-This year, the Be Original Americas fellowship, which typically takes on a handful of qualified students and runs from June 15 through July 17, now is open to any university student across the globe in its new virtual format.
-And the number of participants continues to increase by the day.
+This year, the Be Original Americas fellowship, which typically takes on two qualified students and runs from June 15 through July 17, opened to any university student across the globe in its new virtual format.
+And the number of participants increased by the day.

-"Every morning I wake up and look at the updated number of registrants and it keeps growing," said Beth Dickstein of BDE who, along with David Rosenkvist, chief commercial and creative officer at Louis Poulsen, cofounded Be Original Americas.
-"We recently hit 2,673 participants," she added.
+"Every morning I wake up and look at the updated number of registrants and it keeps growing," said Beth Dickstein of BDE during the early weeks of the fellowship, who—along with David Rosenkvist, chief commercial and creative officer at Louis Poulsen—cofounded Be Original Americas.
+"We recently hit 2,673 participants," she added at the time.
+In total, the program reached more than 3,400 students from 30+ countries spanning five continents.
 Be Original Americas, a nonprofit that raises awareness about knockoff designs and spotlights the value of original craftsmanship, made the call to move its annual fellowship into a digital format earlier this year due to the pandemic.
-Aside from the diverse group of student participants, including those from Guatemala, India, South Korea, and Scandinavian countries, the program's virtual format also enables design experts throughout the world to offer insights and advice.
+Aside from the diverse group of student participants, including those from Guatemala, India, South Korea, and Scandinavian countries to name a few, the program's virtual format also enabled design experts throughout the world to offer insights and advice.
 "There's enormous diversity in our outreach for the students and it's just very exciting," noted Dickstein.